siufai6/covid_scan/README.md

 # covid_scan
-A simple pdf scanner to check if a building has confirmed /suspected COVID case (python)
+A simple pdf scanner in python to check if a building has confirmed /suspected COVID case.

 The scanner will send a LINE notification if there is a match.